utahorange/utahorange.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I'm currently a high school student planning on studying information security in college.
+Hello, I'm a high school student planning on studying information security in college.